cjstewart88/Tubalr/README.md

 Watch/Listen to bands similar to Fleet Foxes:
 [http://www.tubalr.com/similar/Fleet+Foxes](http://www.tubalr.com/similar/Fleet+Foxes)

+# DJ Mode Socket Server

+Checkout the [TubalrDJ](https://github.com/cjstewart88/TubalrDJ) repo for info on the socket server that powers DJ Mode!

 # Contributing
 Please go for it if you're interested in pitching in to make Tubalr better.